Clydesdale horse: Breed history

 Large numbers of Clydesdales were exported from Scotland in the late nineteenth and early twentieth centuries, with 1617 stallions leaving the country in 1911 alone.
 Between 1884 and 1945, export certificates were issued for 20,183 horses.
 These horses were exported to other countries in the British Empire, as well as North and South America, continental Europe, and Russia.

 The First World War had the conscription of thousands of horses for the war effort, and after the war, breed numbers declined as farms became increasingly mechanised.
 This decline continued between the wars.
 Following the Second World War, the number of Clydesdale breeding stallions in England dropped from more than 200 in 1946 to 80 in 1949.
 By 1975, the Rare Breeds Survival Trust considered them vulnerable to extinction, meaning fewer than 900 breeding females remained in the UK.

 Many of the horses exported from Scotland in the nineteenth and twentieth centuries went to Australia and New Zealand.
 In 1918, the Commonwealth Clydesdale Horse Society was formed as the association for the breed in Australia.
 Between 1906 and 1936, Clydesdales were bred so extensively in Australia that other draught breeds were almost unknown.
 By the late 1960s, it was noted that "Excellent Clydesdale horses are bred in Victoria and New Zealand; but, at least in the former place, it is considered advisable to keep up the type by frequent importations from England."
 Over 25,000 Clydesdales were registered in Australia between 1924 and 2008.
 The popularity of the Clydesdale led to it being called "the breed that built Australia".

-In the 1990s numbers began to rise.
-By 2005, the Rare Breeds Survival Trust had moved the breed to "at risk" status, meaning that there were fewer than 1500 breeding females in the UK.
-By 2010 it had been moved back to "vulnerable".
-In 2010 the Clydesdale was listed as "watch" by the American Livestock Breeds Conservancy, meaning that fewer than 2500 horses were registered annually in the USA, and there were fewer than 10,000 worldwide.
-In 2010 the worldwide population was estimated to be 5000, with around 4000 in the US and Canada, 800 in the UK, and the rest in other countries, including Russia, Japan, Germany, and South Africa.